Student Loan Repayment Plans

 Standard Repayment Plan

-You are automatically assigned this repayment plan if you do not choose among the others.
-It saves you money over time because your monthly payments may be slightly higher than payments made under other plans, but you’ll pay off your loan in the shortest time.
+You are automatically assigned this repayment plan if you do not choose another one.
+Monthly payments are higher than other plans, but it’s done in 10 years and will save you money in the long run, paying off your loan in the shortest amount of time.

 MONTHLY PAYMENT